 Music speaks to audiences in a unique way.
-Some people who have little interest in climate fiction or creative climate nonfiction may find themselves drawn in by a particularly catchy or compelling song about the climate crisis.
+Some people who have little interest in climate fiction, climate nonfiction, and other types of climate art may find themselves drawn in by a particularly catchy song or compelling album or playlist about the climate crisis.

 Young People Marching